mkmik/metacontext/README.rst

   import metacontext
   metacontext.register_importer_hook()

-Then every source file that imports a symbol that resolves to a subclass of `Keyword` will be intercepted by the import hook and it's AST will be given to the meta context mangers which will usually transform the body of the `with` statement::
+Then every source file that imports a symbol that resolves to a subclass of `MetaContext` will be intercepted by the import hook and it's AST will be given to the meta context mangers which will usually transform the body of the `with` statement::